 This is the time of year to start harvesting kiawe beans.
 Lots of links about kiawe (mesquite) can be found in my post on Harvesting Wild Kiawe Beans.
 Although many trees are on private vacant land, there are accessible trees at some of the Kihei and Makena beach parks.
 Our local kiawe trees have a long harvesting season that extends well into the fall.

-It wasn't cool enough for my garlic to bulb in the Keonekai area of Kihei but it did bulb in Maui Meadows.
 See my post on Garlic for more information about growing garlic in Kihei.

 I've purchased garlic from the following sources:

 Forever Yong Farm

 Natural Gardening Company

 Seeds From Italy